omaraloud/jwtapi-demo/README.md

 README made using AI, checked for accuracy
 # JWT Authentication API

-A secure, production-ready JWT authentication system with comprehensive security features, logging, and CI/CD pipeline.
+A secure JWT authentication system with comprehensive security features, logging, and CI/CD pipeline.

 ## Features